juanllave/juanlozano.github.io/resume.md

 ## Work Experience
+`Since Dec 2022` **Community Relations Strategist** <br/>
+Green Line LRT – City of Calgary, Calgary, AB
+- Engage and liaise with communy associations, business immprovement areas, property managers and business owners to resolve their questions and keep them informed about the project
+- Administer and update Customer Relationships Manager tool
+- Prepare and distribute construction notices for interested and impacted parties

 `Jan 2015 - Dec 2021` **Communications Strategist & Political Consultant** <br/>
 eu~zen Consultants, Guadalajara, MX
 - Orchestrated, led, and supervised communication strategies from development to evaluation  for gubernatorial, mayoral and congressional races in three electoral processes in Mexico (2015, 2018, 2021), including research, content creation, graphic design,micro-segmentation, media posting, and copy-writing